GeoSap93/GeoSap93/README.md

 💞️ I’m looking forward to building a new career in tech with interest in analysing data and using visualization tools (Tableau, Seaborn Python Library).

-👀 I’m interested in a Data Analysis career (Business Analyst, Data Analyst, Data Scientist).
+👀 I’m interested in a Data Analysis (Business Analyst, Data Analyst, Data Scientist) or Software Engineer career.

 🌱RESEARCH/PUBLICATIONS
 -	Georgia Sapsani & Nikolaos Tselios, 2019.
 "Facebook Use, Personality Characteristics and Academic Performance: A Case Study," International Journal of Web-Based Learning and Teaching Technologies (IJWLTT), IGI Global, vol. 14(2), pages 1-14, April